hellerve/blog/posts/The_Practicalities_of_Attending_the_Recurse_Center.md

+---
+title: "The Practicalities of Attending the Recurse Center"
+date: 2018-12-21
+---

 Every once in a while I get asked what attending the [Recurse Center](https://www.recurse.com/) is like, either because people read about it on my blog or it comes up in conversation with my programming-affiliated friends.